 The Council's Local Development Scheme (LDS) details the planning documents that the Council intends to produce over a three-year period.
-The 'in effect' LDS for the monitoring year 2017-2018 was adopted in October 2015 and the work programme is reproduced below.
-It is scheduled for revision and update in 20191.
+The LDS for the monitoring year 2018-2019 was adopted in February 2019 and the work programme is reproduced below.
+It is scheduled for revision and update in 2019.